abinit/abinit/doc/tutorial/atdep1.md

     The *tatdep1_1qpt.dat* file do not be confused with the *tatdep1_1qbz.dat* file which defines the Monkhorst-Pack **q**-point mesh used to compute the vDOS : $g(\omega)=\frac{1}{3N_a}\sum_{s=1}^{3N_a}\sum_{\mathbf{q}\in BZ} \delta(\omega-\omega_s(\mathbf{q}))$ such as $\int_0^{\omega_{max}} g(\omega)d\omega =1$, with $\omega_{max}$ the highest phonon frequency of the system.
 The vDOS is written in the *tatdep1_1vdos.dat* file.
 You may plot it to verify that the vDOS is consistent with the phonon spectrum.

-#### 		2.2.2 The thermodynamic file *tatdep1_1thermo.dat* :
+#### 		^^2.2.3 The thermodynamic file *tatdep1_1thermo.dat*^^

 {% dialog tests/tutoatdep/Refs/tatdep1_1thermo.dat %}

 In this file, we print all the thermodynamic data that we can compute by using the phonon spectrum and/or the vDOS.
-The main quantity is the free energy.
+The main quantity is the free energy $\mathcal{F}$.
 This one can be splitted in two parts:

 $$
 \mathcal{F}(V,T)=U_0(V)+\mathcal{F}_{\rm vib}(V,T)
 $$

 The first part is the cold contribution (at T = 0 K) whereas the second one is the vibrational contribution (with T $\neq$ 0).
-The cold contribution can be computed using a dedicated calculation or using the following formulation :
+The cold contribution can be computed using a ground state specific calculation or using the following formulation :

 $$
 U_0(V)=< U_{\rm MD}(t)-\frac{1}{2!}\sum_{ij,\alpha\beta} \overset{(2)}{\Theta}\vphantom{\Theta}_{ij}^{\alpha\beta} u_i^\alpha u_j^\beta >